aust1inn/my_project/README.md

 # Burger Palace
 This is a project to design a visually appealing website for Burger Palace Firm
 ## Installation
+An HTML file was used to create the website

+A CSS file was used to style and polish the website
 ## Development
 Want to contribute?
 Great!